r1de/KG6WXC-meshmap/README.md

 Copy `settings/user-settings.ini-default` to `settings/user-settings.ini` and edit for your site.

-Enter the directory `KG6WXC-meshmap` and run `./pollingScript.php --test-mode-with-sql` to make sure everything is setup properly and you get no errors.
+Manually run `pollingScript.php --test-mode-with-sql` to make sure everything is setup properly and you get no errors.

+To run automatically use cron (this example will poll every 30 min): `*/30 * * * * /home/kg6wxc/KG6WXC-meshmap/pollingScript.php`

 SQLite is not fully working yet, don't try to use it.